Daniel J. Frey

 The beauty of life is to see the wonder, the miracle of the diversity of humanity.

-All wanting the same things.
+All want the same things.

 Life, liberty, freedom, and love.